huggingface/community-events/huggan/README.md

     <img src="https://github.com/huggingface/community-events/blob/main/huggan/assets/metfaces.png" alt="drawing" width="700"/>
 </p>

-The cool thing is that anyone can now access this dataset from anywhere, using `load_dataset`.
+The cool thing is that anyone can now access this dataset from anywhere, using `load_dataset` 🎉🥳 this means that you can easily load the dataset on another computer for instance, or in a different environment.
+Amazing, isn't it?

-Note: When uploading a dataset, make sure that it has appropriate column names.
+❗ Note: When uploading a dataset, make sure that it has appropriate column names.
 The `ImageFolder` utility automatically creates `image` and `label` columns, however if there's only one image class, it makes sense to remove the `label` column before pushing to the hub.
 This can be done as follows:

 ```python
 dataset = dataset.remove_columns("label")
 ```

+Note that you can always update a dataset by simply calling `push_to_hub again (providing the same name).

 ### 2. Train a model and push to hub